nong1412/MJOFormer/README.md

 Since we are providing the trained model, we need to import the relevant weight parameters, i.e. **rmm1.pth** and **rmm2.pth**.

 Some relevant paths need to be changed manually in .py.

+### Note

+Please forgive me for not being able to upload the data to GitHub as it is too large for ERA5 and S2S.
+However, the above has given for the processing method.